Call 24/7

 As the state continues to combat the opioid crisis, Suboxone clinics stand as key players in the effort to provide effective, accessible, and safe treatment options for those seeking recovery from opioid addiction in Alabama.

-State Line Medical Llc is a suboxone drug treatment facility in Ardmore, Alabama situated in the 35739 zip code area.
+State Line Medical Llc is a suboxone drug treatment clinic in Ardmore, Alabama located in the 35739 zip code.

 Location: 26928 Main Street, Ardmore, AL 35739 in Limestone County